yu-rp/KANbeFair/ReadMe.md

 # KANbeFair

-*A More Fair and Comprehensive Comparision between KAN and MLP*
+*A More Fair and Comprehensive Comparison between KAN and MLP*

 <!-- [![Paper]()] -->